adamhl8/swf-tech-accelerator/TypeScript Intro.md

 # TypeScript Intro

+**I highly recommend you take the code snippets here and paste them into both JavaScript (.js) and TypeScript (.ts) files (in VSCode) and see the kinds of errors/warnings you get.**

 ## What is TypeScript?

 TypeScript is a strongly typed superset of JavaScript.
 There are 3 main aspects to TypeScript: